 I am interested in the process through which social policies are formed and implemented in Latin America and beyond.
 Additionally, I study the territorial structure of government, with an emphasis on the measurement of the authority of regional governments across countries.

 My recent book examines the conditions under which social policies are successfully implemented in decentralized countries.
 More specifically, I examine how politics and capacity at state and local levels shape the implementation of healthcare and Conditional Cash Transfers.
 It draws from extensive fieldwork conducted in Brazil and Argentina.
+Check out the reviews of my book.

 I am currently working on a new project on immigration and social policy in Latin America.